ampproject/amphtml/extensions/amp-accordion/amp-accordion.md

 - The first child (of the section) must be one of `h1`, `h2`, ..., `h6`, `header`, and is the heading of the section.
 - The second child (of the section) can be any tag allowed in AMP HTML and is the content of the section.
 - Clicking/tapping on the heading of a section expands/ or collapses the section.
+- The collapsed/expanded state of each section in `amp-accordion` element will be preserved at session level.
+User has the option to disable this feature.

 Example: